El Elegido

-El Elegido (born November 23, 1975) is a Mexican luchador enmascarado, or masked professional wrestler.
-Elegido is best known for his appearances with the Mexican professional wrestling promotion AAA, where he has worked primarily as a tecnico (a face, or those that portray the "good guys") and for a while as a member of the rudo (Heel, those that portray the "bad guys") stable Los Mirreyes alongside Alan Stone and Toscano.
+El Elegido (born November 23, 1975) is a Mexican professional wrestler.
+Elegido is best known for his appearances with the Mexican promotion AAA, where he has worked primarily as a tecnico (a face, or those that portray the "good guys") and for a while as a member of the rudo (Heel, those that portray the "bad guys") stable Los Mirreyes alongside Alan Stone and Toscano.
 He has also worked for International Wrestling Revolution Group and smaller independent groups.

-In 2007, Elegido was among several luchadors that represented AAA in an inter-promotional show with Pro Wrestling Noah at the Differ Ariake Arena.
+In 2007, Elegido was among several professional wrestlers that represented AAA in an inter-promotional show with Pro Wrestling Noah at the Differ Ariake Arena.